 A high undergraduate GPA will enhance your overall application, but the admissions committee looks at the whole person and assesses the applicant's potential for success in the program.
 We weigh academic performance and promise and give great consideration to the full range of the applicant's leadership and management experience.

-Applicants to the Executive UST MBA program are not required to take the GMAT.
+Applicants to the Executive MBA program are not required to take the GMAT.
 However, if you have taken the GMAT within the past five years, you may include your scores with your application.

 The class schedule accommodates a life that's already busy with work and personal responsibilities.
 On average, our students report spending 15-20 hours per week in study.
 This varies according to an individual's personal strengths and areas of expertise.